 We can provide an evening meal for you at additional cost if you request at the time of booking or with at least one week’s notice.

-We specialize in homemade sourdough bread using organic flour from Milmore Downs, and we create jams, juices, pastes, sauces, pickles and salads from our home-grown furuit and vegetables.
+We specialise in homemade sourdough bread using organic flour from Milmore Downs, and we create jams, juices, pastes, sauces and salads from our home-grown fruit and vegetables.

 We can store your food in our refrigerator if you would like to prepare your own snacks or have brought food such as platters to share.

 We are committed to supporting local events in the Woolshed including productions by the children of the Greta Valley School, and the annual Scargill Spring Flower Show.
 The Spring Show has been held continuously since 1909 and Tipapa has hosted the event since the nearby Scargill Hall was destroyed by earthquake in 2016.

 All Tipapa Estate staff are fully vaccinated and boosted against COVID.

 We will continue to follow the advice and regulations of the New Zealand Government and will review our policies as the Covid-19 situation evolves.

 We will continue to wear face masks to greet and check you in.
 We encourage you to wear masks if you are interacting with other guests.
 Masks are not necessary in your room, or outside.

 Tipapa Estate is not suitable for and is unable to provide accommodation for self-isolation/quarantine.